SVamseekar/masova-platform/MaSoVa_project_phases.md

 │   ├── dto/
 │   │   ├── SalesMetricsResponse.java ✅
 │   │   ├── AverageOrderValueResponse.java ✅
+│   │   ├── SalesTrendResponse.java ✅ (NEW)
+│   │   ├── OrderTypeBreakdownResponse.java ✅ (NEW)
+│   │   ├── PeakHoursResponse.java ✅ (NEW)
+│   │   ├── StaffLeaderboardResponse.java ✅ (NEW)
+│   │   ├── TopProductsResponse.java ✅ (NEW)
 │   │   ├── DriverStatusResponse.java ✅
 │   │   └── StaffPerformanceResponse.java ✅
 │   ├── service/